kolappannathan/expense-manager-categories/README.md

 # expense-manager-categories

-Categories for an expense manager application.
-Contains Income and Expense categories in YAML format.
+Income and Expense categories for an expense manager application.
+Sub-categories are provided for all applicable ccategories.
+All the data is saved in YAML format.